Strengthening the blue economy of the Western Indian Ocean

 - Kenya:

-- The Harvest Strategy for the lobster fishery in Kenya was completed (April 2023).
+- April 2023: The Harvest Strategy for the lobster fishery in Kenya was completed.

-- A workshop for key stakeholders was held in the Tana River Couty in August 2022 to accelerate next steps for implementing the work of the Community Forest Associations and Participatory Forest Management Plans.
+- August 2022: a workshop for key stakeholders was held in the Tana River Couty to accelerate next steps for implementing the work of the Community Forest Associations and Participatory Forest Management Plans.

 - In Tanzania, the project is actively supporting the government in drawing up a national MSP.
 Workshops have been organised to build the capacity of government representatives.